uwu64/orbital-platform/README.md

 ## Revision 3

-Revision 3 is in the planning stage, no specific design element has been decided.
+Revision 3 is in the planning stage, most design choices are still undecided.

 Some themes and guidelines for Revision 3:
 - Keep software compatibility with R2.
 Remap a minimal number of pins and don't change existing peripherals.
 - Further improve manufacturability.
+- Include radio system (Orbital Imager will be deprecated)
+  - Relatedly, we need a new camera interface port.
+Likely UART or SPI
 - Possibly introduce additional features
   - More connectors: Coils, panel temperature sensors, etc.
   - More sensors: High precision temperature sensor, and digitizer for additional thermistors or sensors